-Greece represents a verycharacteristic part of the Alpine System, known as the Hellenic Arc.
-It represents one of the major mountain chains of the Alpine System, resulted from the convergence between two continental plates: The Eurasian to the North and the African to the South.
+Greece forms a very characteristic part of the Alpine System, known as the Hellenic Arc.
+It represents one of the major mountain chains of the Alpine Alpine-Himalayan System, resulted from the convergence/collision between the Eurasian and the African continental plates.